Susan E. Quaggin, MD, FASN, Councilor

-The research program in my laboratory focuses on fundamental genetic pathways required to establish and maintain the integrity of the glomerular filtration barrier.
-To understand the interactions between key glomerular cells such as podocytes and endothelia, we have developed numerous genetic mouse models that probe cell and time-specific manipulation of functional genes.
-Translation of our findings regarding the glomerular filter reveals pathogenic mechanisms and new therapeutic targets for a number of kidney diseases, including diabetic nephropathy, nephrotic syndrome, thrombotic microangiopathies, and preeclampsia.
+Dr. Quaggin’s research interests include a focus on fundamental genetic pathways required to establish and maintain the integrity of the glomerular filtration barrier.
+To understand the interactions between key glomerular cells such as podocytes and endothelial cells, she’s worked to develop numerous genetic mouse models that allow cell and time-specific manipulation of functional genes.
+Translation of her group’s findings regarding the glomerular filter reveals pathogenic mechanisms and new therapeutic targets for a number of kidney diseases, including diabetic nephropathy, nephrotic syndrome, thrombotic microangiopathies, and preeclampsia.

 “My nomination for ASN Council comes at a promising time.
 One of many challenges but also great opportunities for advancing nephrology,” she says.
 “I am a committed advocate for patients and the subspecialty, working tirelessly to broaden the scope and quality of nephrology practice, fight for improvements to the American Board of Internal Medicine recertification, campaign for enhanced public and political awareness of nephrology, recommend innovations in training, and encourage translation of new discoveries to the clinic.
 The perspective I have on these issues is shaped by my life as a clinician and physician-scientist.”